kkemple/scienceandmathematics.com/src/content/posts/the-anthropic-thermodynamic-principle.md

 [^3]: Hawking, S. W., Perry, M. J., & Strominger, A. (2016).
 Soft Hair on Black Holes. *Physical Review Letters*, 116(23), 231301.

 [^4]: Siegel, J. M. (2009).
 Sleep viewed as a state of adaptive inactivity. *Nature Reviews Neuroscience*, 10(10), 747-753.

+[^5]: Raichle, M. E., & Gusnard, D. A. (2002).
+Appraising the brain's energy budget. *Proceedings of the National Academy of Sciences*, 99(16), 10237-10239.

+[^6]: Troubat, N., Fargeas-Gluck, M.-A., Tulppo, M., & Dugué, B. (2009).
+The stress of chess players as a model to study the effects of psychological stimuli on physiological responses: An example of substrate oxidation and heart rate variability in man. *European Journal of Applied Physiology*, 105(3), 343-349.